sasdan/sasdan.github.io/publications.markdown

 permalink: /academic/
 ---

-- Kroonenberg, S. (2026) Rethinking the Mother Tongue: From Gramsci to Contemporary Italy, Routledge.
+- Kroonenberg, S. (accepted for publication) Rethinking the Mother Tongue: From Gramsci to Postcolonial Literature, Routledge.

-- Kroonenberg, S. (2026) Motherhood and Italian Nation Building: On the Correspondence between Maria Drago and Giuseppe Mazzini, in Motherhood, Belonging, Gendered Narration of the Nation State and Beyond, edited by Tine Davids and Naomi van Stapele, Routledge.
+- Kroonenberg, S. (accepted for publication) Motherhood and Italian Nation Building: On the Correspondence between Maria Drago and Giuseppe Mazzini, in Motherhood, Belonging, Gendered Narration of the Nation State and Beyond, edited by Tine Davids and Naomi van Stapele, Routledge.

-- Kroonenberg, S., & M. Puddu. (accepted for publication) Written on the Subaltern Body: Gramsci and the Material Politics of Sardinian and Italian Prison Lives, Cultural Studies.
+- Kroonenberg, S., & M. Puddu.
+(2026) Written on the Subaltern Body: Gramsci and the Material Politics of Sardinian and Italian Prison Lives, Cultural Studies.

 - Kroonenberg, S. (2025) Antonio Gramsci and Igiaba Scego.
 For a Postcolonial Education through Literature, International Gramsci Journal, 6(1). [https://doi.org/10.14276/igj.v6i1.4920](https://doi.org/10.14276/igj.v6i1.4920)